University launches plastic revolution to tackle global pollution crisis

 - Dr Fay Couceiro, Senior Research Fellow at the University of Portsmouth, explained her research into the impacts on microplastics on the environment and human health.
 And shared some tips on how to minimise their impact.

-- Dr Cressida Bowyer, Senior Research Fellow at the University of Portsmouth, described the important role the University can play in educating others about plastics and other environmental sustainability issues, and exchanging knowledge share and exchange knowledge with others both locally and globally.
+- Dr Cressida Bowyer, Senior Research Fellow at the University of Portsmouth, described the important role the University can play in educating others about plastics and other environmental sustainability issues, and exchanging knowledge with others both locally and globally.

 - Louis Capitanchik, University of Portsmouth alumnus and co-founder of Jetsam Tech, a Portsmouth-based environmental technology company, explained how the Jetsam app allows anyone to contribute to mapping plastic pollution in Portsmouth.